codingMustache/codingMustache/README.md

 ## Joke of the Day

-Yesterday, I accidentally swallowed some food coloring.
-The doctor says I’m okay, but I feel like I’ve dyed a little inside.
+A bartender broke up with her boyfriend, but he kept asking her for another shot.

 ## Daily Trivia

-What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
+All of the following programs are classified as raster graphics editors EXCEPT:
- 1. Data link
+ 1. Paint.NET
- 2. Session
+ 2. GIMP
- 3. Network
+ 3. Inkscape
- 4. Transport
+ 4. Adobe Photoshop

 <details>
   <summary>Answer</summary>
-  Transport
+  Inkscape
 </details>